 What happens when one recommendation is in multiple policy initiatives?

 Sometimes, a security recommendation appears in more than one policy initiative.
-If you've got multiple instances of the same recommendation assigned to the same subscription, and you create an exemption for the recommendation, it will affect all of the initiatives that you have permission to edit.
+If you have multiple instances of the same recommendation assigned to the same subscription, and you create an exemption for the recommendation, it affects all of the initiatives that you have permission to edit.

 If you try to create an exemption for this recommendation, you'll see one of the two following messages:

 If you have the necessary permissions to edit both initiatives, you'll see: